AUSAXS/AUSAXS/README.md

 # Design philosophy

 # Todo
+* 	[ ] Method names: Change all references to 'protein' to 'molecule' to be consistent with the new class name changes.
+* 	[ ] AtomCollection: Consider separating the io functionality from the atom storage, and then changing Body to only store raw atom data.
+We are almost never interested in saving the header/footer from input files anyway.
+*	[ ] PlotOpionts: Separate from SimpleDataset & Histogram.
+No need to carry around all of this information all the time.
 * 	[ ] HistogramManager: Consider calculating d^2 and then taking the square root afterwards.
 This should be a significant speedup.
 * 	[ ] Consider implementing a unit class to avoid unit conversion errors in functions
 * 	[ ] Redo the storage of Image to be a single 3D vector owned by the ImageStack.